-The workshop, chaired by Dr Maria Carrillo and Professor Philip Scheltens, included nearly 50 prominent scientists and researchers.
+The dialogue, chaired by Dr Maria Carrillo and Professor Philip Scheltens, included nearly 50 prominent scientists and researchers.
 The paper features introductions from both co-chairs, in addition to contributions from other participants addressing the challenges ahead for the global community in accelerating better diagnosis and advancing new treatments.

 Essay contributors are Professor Henrik Zetterberg (University of Gothenburg), Fiona Carragher (Alzheimer's Society), Dr Christopher Chen (National University of Singapore), Dr Husseini Manji (Johnson & Johnson) Dr Ivan Koychev (University of Oxford), Professor Jeffrey Cummings (University of Nevada Las Vegas), Professor Bart De Strooper (UK Dementia Research Institute) and Ernst van Koesveld (Ministry of Health, Welfare and Sport, The Netherlands).